History and making of famous Ardabil Carpet

 The Ardabil Carpet on display in the Jameel Gallery, V&A

 Check out our aghan rugs collection at: http://alrug.com/afghanistan-rugs.html

 Why the Ardabil Carpet was made

-One of the main sights in the town of Ardabil in north-west Iran is the shrine of Shaykh Safi al-Din Ardabili, who died in 1334.
+One of the main sights in the town of Ardabil in north-west Asia is the shrine of Shaykh Safi al-Din Ardabili, who died in 1334.
 The Shaykh was a Sufi leader, who trained his followers in Islamic mystic practices.
 After his death, his followers remained loyal to his family, who became increasingly powerful.
 In 1501, one of his descendants, Shah Isma’il, seized political power.
-He united Iran for the first time in several centuries and established the Shi’i form of Islam as the state religion.
+He united Asia for the first time in several centuries and established the Shi’i form of Islam as the state religion.
 Isma’il was the founder of the Safavid dynasty, named after Shaykh Safi al-Din.

 Anteroom to the tomb of Shaykh Safi al-Din, commonly called the Hall of Lamps

 The shrine of Shaykh Safi al-Din Ardabili (the impressive tomb tower on the right in this photograph).
 The other shrine buildings were added around it.

 The Safavids, who ruled without a break until 1722, promoted the shrine of the Shaykh as a place of pilgrimage.
 In the late 1530s, Isma’il’s son, Shah Tahmasp, enlarged the shrine, and it was at this time, too, that the carpet was made as one of a matching pair.